-- 1. Attendance in all classes will be required the four days following Memorial Day. - 2.
-The "B" average policy allowing second semester seniors to be excused from taking their final examinations will be rescinded. - 3.
+- 1. The "B" average policy allowing second semester seniors to be excused from taking their final examinations will be rescinded. - 3.
 Examinations will be required to be taken on the Friday of the aforementioned week.

 VISITORS

 Students are strongly advised that having visitors during school hours has little or no purpose.
 If a student has what he feels is a good reason, he must get permission from the principal's office allowing the person's visit.